buresjan/molecode_utils/documentation/figures.md

 - `latex_labels` – switch between LaTeX and plain text labels
 - `backend` – `'plotly'` (default) or `'matplotlib'` for the rendering engine

+When colouring points with the Matplotlib backend the colour bar is labelled with the variable name.

 Depending on the chosen backend the helper exposes either a `plotly.graph_objects.Figure` or a `matplotlib.figure.Figure` as `.figure` for further customisation.